sebader/azure-iiot-lab/README.md

         The ARM template deploys the following resources:
         * 1 IoT Hub (S1 tier)
-        * 1 pre-configured IoT Edge Virtual Machine.
+        * 1 pre-configured IoT Edge Virtual Machine (Size B1ms).
 You can find this in the Azure Marketplace if you search for "Ubuntu Server 16.04 LTS + Azure IoT Edge runtime"
-        * 1 OPC UA Sample server running in an Azure Container Instance
+        * 1 OPC UA sample server running in an Azure Container Instance

     *   Click on *Deploy* and wait until all resources are ready.
 This should only take a few minutes.